lufixSch/LocalCompletion/README.md

 > This extension does not come with a built in backend for running LLMs.
 Instead you are able to use any existing tool that supports the OpenAI API format.
 Like the [Oobabooga WebUI](https://github.com/oobabooga/text-generation-webui) and many other

-> NOTE I stopped using Visual Studio Code and therefore also won't continue developing this extension.
+> NOTE: I stopped using Visual Studio Code and therefore also won't continue developing this extension.
 I will merge pull requests if needed and even fix smaller issues if necessary but there will be no new features added.
 > If you're searching for an alternative I suggest the great [continuer.dev](https://github.com/continuedev/continue) extension.

 ## Features